reidrac/pysdl2-harness/README.md

 ### 3. Controls

-The status of the keys is exposed in `keys` dictionary and it gets updated in each game loop iteration.
+The state of the keys is exposed in `keys` dictionary and it gets updated in each game loop iteration.

-In `Harness.KEYS_*` there are constants to test in the "keys" dictionary.
+In `Harness.KEY_*` there are constants to test in the "keys" dictionary.
 If a key is being pressed, the value in the dictionary will be `True`.

 Example: